Cheltenham mobile homes

 The onus is placed on individual site owners to consult with its park residents and then formally lodge a copy of its site rules with us.

-These provisions will become effective by 13 February 2015, at which time all previous park rules will cease to be valid.
+These provisions became effective on 13 February 2015, at which time all previous park rules ceased to be valid.